 Web Hosting Hub claims to be that provider.
 Some of my personal projects run on HostGator right now.
 But since this site runs on a VPS server with InMotion, I thought I’d try Web Hosting Hub with a hobby site that needed its own shared space.
 Since I’ve had that site there for more than a year – I decided to update this Web Hosting Hub review.

 There are a lot of Web Hosting Hub reviews online – usually with user-generated reviews based on anecdotes and personal experience.
 That’s fine but I take a different approach.
 Like I’ve mentioned in other reviews, there is no such thing as a “best web hosting company” – only the best fit for your needs, budget, scope, and expertise.
 Here are the good and bad considerations I found with my Web Hosting Hub review – along with short comparisons with competitors (skip to Comparisons or skip to Conclusion).

 The Good (Pros!)

 Let’s start with the pros of Web Hosting Hub.
 In general, they are clean, affordable, transparent and helpful.
-They’re most everything a beginner, start-up or small website owner would want.
+They’re practically everything a beginner, start-up or small website owner would want.